saucelabs/sauce-docs/docs/api-testing/use-cases/github-datasets.md

 This will iterate over a subset of 5 randomly selected items.

 :::tip Suggestion
-To help you identify which item you are looking at for debugging purposes, you should add a comment that prints out the current item, within each iteration. (like `ID: ${_1[0]}`)
+To help you identify which item you are looking at for debugging purposes, you should add a comment that prints out the current item in each iteration. (like `ID: ${_1[0]}`)
 :::

 6. Use the data to perform your request.
 For example, in a **POST Body**: